This post contains affiliate links.

 Black-Eyed Peas

 Black-Eyed Peas are a legume native to West Africa that made its way to the United States during our colonial period, and has long been a staple in southern cooking.
 The name comes from their distinctive black spot on an otherwise beige bean.
-The traditional way to prepare these is in a broth with a ham bone, but don’t be limited to this tradition (even dogs can enjoy black eyed peas!).
+The traditional way to prepare these is in a broth with a ham bone, but donโt be limited to this tradition.

 Cannellini Beans

 Cannellini Beans are sometimes called White Kidney Beans.
 They are a large ivory colored Italian bean you can use in any recipe that calls for white beans, or for that matter in lieu of navy beans.
-Our favorite use is in this Vegetarian White Bean Chili or in these Caesar Beans On Toast.
+Our favorite use is in these Caesar Beans On Toast or in this Tuscan White Bean Soup.

 Chickpeas (Garbanzo Beans)